 Increased exposure to water can weaken the structure of your home, warp floors and walls and ruin furniture and other valued possessions.
 Ongoing dampness can also lead to long-lasting health hazards from exposure to mold and bacteria.
 That’s why it’s critical that you call Jackson Comfort Services at the first sign of a leak.
-We offer professional water leak, detection and repair services that you can count on.
+We offer professional water leak detection and repair services throughout Akron & Northeast Ohio.

 Water leaks are as frustrating as they are damaging, often because of how difficult they are to detect and how they can go unnoticed for long periods of time.
 A water leak can technically happen inside, or underground anywhere between the city hookup and where the water enters your home.
 The key to minimizing damage to both your home and your pocket, is early detection.
 Here are 6 signs to be aware of when identifying a leak:

 There’s uncharacteristically high, then there’s “holy moly, there’s no way I used that much water”.
 If your water bills are on the rise, you might have a water leak.

 Water leaks can make themselves known in the way of water marks.
 If your ceiling, wall or floor surfaces are wet, warping, sagging or stained call a professional to take a look.